Are you using Tasks for more than just a simple checklist? If not, keep reading!

 Here’s what you want to do to define your workflow branching:

-- When working with the Task Manager, go to the third line of the task setup where it asks for Task Type.
+When working with the Task Manager, go to the fourth line of the task setup where it asks for Task Type.

 Using Yes/No/NA tasks unlocks powerful automation features within your Issuetrak system.
 Relatively simple processes that use “complete” type tasks work perfectly in many cases.
 However, if you need more dynamic workflows, then switch to Yes/No/NA tasks and let your processes adapt to the issue needs.